SPRING CRUISING SPECIALS – New bookings for charters starting before June 15 save 10%

 Day 7

-This is a planned layover day as Echo Bay is your turnaround spot.
-Spend time enjoying local cruising returning to Echo Bay for the night or dinghy into nearby Shoal Harbour.
-Billy Proctor’s World-Famous Museum and logging display is nearby and it’s a good hike from Echo Bay.
+This is a planned lay day, as Echo Bay is your turnaround spot.
+You can go local cruising, returning to Echo Bay for the night, or dinghy into nearby Shoal Harbour.
+Billy Proctor’s World-Famous Museum and logging display is nearby and is a good hike from Echo Bay.
+Billy is a wealth of local knowledge and an icon of local settlers.

-Rest early, tomorrow you begin your trip south.
+Rest early as tomorrow you begin your trip south.

 Day 8

-When underway again continue around Gilford Island and down to Minstrel Island, back through Chatham Channel, remembering to keep the range markers fore and aft in line for safe navigation.
-Once through the channel carry on to anchor off the beach at Matilpi.
-This is an ancient First Nations settlement with an incredible shell beach.
-Or you may choose to continue a mile or so to the foot of Boughey Bay for a calm and sheltered anchorage.
-Cell service may be available here.
-Ashore you can hike the remains of several old houses and a paved road that belonged to a highly active and long-lived logging camp.
+Once through carry on to anchor of the beach at Matilpi, an old first nations settlement with an incredible shell beach or continue a mile or so to the foot of Boughey (boogie) Bay for a very calm and sheltered anchorage.
+Cell service is sometimes available here.
+Ashore here are the remains of several old houses and a paved road that belonged to a highly active and long-lived logging camp.
+It is now abandoned and makes for interesting hiking.

 Day 9

-Another early departure today for your heading for Forward Harbour about 30 nautical miles away.
-Head back down Havannah Channel to Johnstone Strait, to Sunderland Channel and up to Forward Harbour.
+In the morning, you leave early for you next destination, Forward Harbour, about 30 nautical miles away.
+Back down Havannah channel to Johnstone strait, to Sunderland channel and up to Forward Harbour.

-Take care entering and do not to cut the corners as rocks abound here.
-Once inside, Douglas Bay is a great anchorage with good holding in mud.
-There are several hikes onshore but be aware of this too is bear and cougar country.
-At the far end of Forward Harbour is a small settlement that’s all that remains of a large logging operation and railway.
+Take care entering, not to cut the corners as rocks abound here.
+Once inside, Douglas Bay is a great anchorage with good holding in Mud.
+There are several hikes on shore.
+Watch out for Bears and Cougars here.
+At the far end of Forward harbour is a small settlement and is all that remains of a large logging operation that was complete with a logging railway.

 Day 10